Malaval-Ren/scbeditor2/README.md

 ## **Notes**

 - Windows 11 :
+Please, check it before install it, please
+If your antivirus find some think, send me a mail, please

+- Windows 10 :
 :warning: Microsoft Defender found **PUA:Win32/Packunwan** but I think that is an error
 Clamav, Malwarebytes, RogueKiller and Trellix don't found it on the exe file and on my hard drive
-Please, check it before install it, svp
+Please, check it before install it, please
 If your antivirus find some think, send me a mail, please

 - Linux Mint :